Braspag/braspag.github.io/_i18n/en/_posts/pagador/2017-07-27-braspag-pagador.md

 See below the representation of a standard **transactional flow** in the creation of a debit transaction, with the authentication and authorization steps:
 ![3DS 2.0 Flow]({{ site.baseurl_root }}/images/fluxo3ds-en.png)

+> **Mastercard debit card transactions with stored credentials**: Mastercard brand requires the Transaction Initiator Indicator for credit and debit card transactions using stored card data.
+The goal is to indicate whether the transaction was initiated by the cardholder or by the merchant.
+In this scenario, the node `InitiatedTransactionIndicator` must be sent with the parameters `Category` and `SubCategory` for Mastercard transactions, within the `Payment` node.
+Please check the complete list of categories in the `Category` parameter description and the subcategories tables in [Mastercard Transaction Initiator](https://braspag.github.io//en/manual/braspag-pagador#mastercard-transaction-initiator).

 #### Request

 <aside class="request"><span class="method post">POST</span> <span class="endpoint">/v2/sales/</span></aside>